ArTrusty/ClassPlate/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 # Project description
-ClassPlate is a software that connect PNW student over lunch.
+ClassPlate is a software that connects PNW students over lunch.
 Students fill out a survey, get matches, send duo requests to turn matches into duos, and meet with their duo in person at either Leo's Market or Pride Cafe.

-I built this software using VScode, Git,Github, Firebase, React Native, and Google Cloud.

 ## Features Implemented
-   Chat
+   Chats
+   Chatroom
+   Database storage
    Survey
    Profile Editing via Survey
    Duo Matching